 From the early 20th century through the early 1950s, the BWL and other water utilities across the country commonly used lead service lines to deliver water from the distribution mains to individual customers.
-Even though the BWL is in compliance with the EPA's lead regulations and is not reguired to remove lead service lines, the BWL has removed approximately 90% of these lines (about 11,000) since 2004 and expects to remove the remaining lines over the next few years.
-We simply believe it is in the best interest of our customers and our utility to eliminate lead service lines from our system.
+Even though the BWL is in compliance with the EPA's lead regulations and is not required to remove lead service lines, the BWL has removed more than 13,500 of these lines since 2004 and expects to remove all by June 30, 2017.
+The BWL believes it is in the best interest of our customers and our utility to eliminate lead service lines from our system.